 - 14. The Republic of Chile is located in the southern cone of South America.
-It has a continental land surface of 756,096 km (i.e., the seventh largest nation in South America).
+It has a continental land surface of 756,096 km2 (i.e., the seventh largest nation in South America).
 In addition, Chile has a large extent of islands and islets (the most conspicuous are the Juan Fernandez archipelago and Pascua Island) and Antarctic territory.
 The country has a long coastline stretching for about 6,435 km (the world's 20th largest coastline).
 The coastal plain extends from the seafront inland until the Chilean Coast Range. - 15.
 The country has a wide range of climate conditions, ranging from warm and cold deserts in the far north, to tundra in the far south.
-The climate is mainly influenced by the Pacific Anticyclone, the southern circumpolar low-pressure area, the cold Humboldt current, the Chilean Coast Range and the Andes Mountains.
+The climate is mainly influenced by the Pacific Anticyclone, the southern circumpolar low-pressure area, the cold Humboldt current, the Chilean Coast Range8 and the Andes Mountains. - 16.
+In 2002, Chile had 15,116,435 people9.
+Women and ethnic groups constituted 50.7% and 4.6% of the population, respectively.
+Most people lived in cities; 86.6% was urban population.
+It is projected that Chile's population in 2020 will be 18.896.684 people.
+The largest cities are Santiago (ca., 6.1 million people), Concepción and Valparaiso (ca., 1 million people each).